AtharvaaPatil/React-Blog-UI/README.md

 # Blog React App UI Part

-This is a UI of a Blog App made using React.
+This is the UI of a Blog App made using React.
 (Backend in the works)

 ## Available Scripts